 Cream Cheese Frosting

-- DOUGH: Sprinkle yeast over warm water in a small bowl.
+- DOUGH: Sprinkle yeast over a ½ cup of warm water in a small bowl.
 Add honey and stir.
 Let sit for 5 minutes.
 It should become foamy.
 If not throw away and start again.

-- In the bowl of an electric mixer with a dough hook, add 1/4 cup cold water, eggs, pineapple juice, butter and sugar.
+- In the bowl of an electric mixer with a dough hook, add ¼ cup room temperature water, eggs, pineapple juice, butter and sugar.
 Add 6 cups flour, salt and yeast mixture.
-Beat on medium speed until the dough starts to come together, about 5 minutes.
-Place dough on floured surface and knead for about 4 minutes until it is sooth and no longer sticky.
+Beat on medium speed until the dough starts to come together and pull away from the bowl, about 8 minutes.
 Add flour if it is sticky.

 - Place in a lightly greased bowl and cover with plastic wrap.
 Put in a warm place and let it rise until double in size.
 (I prefer to heat up water in the microwave and then place the bowl in the microwave with the hot water, the humid warm air helps it rise) It will take about 1 hour.